xsuite/xsuite/docs/particlesmanip.rst

    :language: python

-If ``mode="shift"`` is passed to the function, reference quantities including mass0, q0, p0c, gamma0, etc. are taken from the provided reference particle, and the other coordinates are set from the reference particles and shifted accorrding to the provided input x, px, y, py, zeta, delta (with zero assumed as default for these variables).
+If ``mode="shift"`` is passed to the function, reference quantities including mass0, q0, p0c, gamma0, etc. are taken from the provided reference particle, while the other coordinates are set from the reference particles and shifted according to the provided input x, px, y, py, zeta, delta (with zero assumed as default for these variables).
 For example:

 .. literalinclude:: generated_code_snippets/build_particles_shift.py